Skip to content

 At the end of this course, participants will be able to:

-• Explore the interplay of temperament and attachment in the development of personality and human flourishing.
+• Summarize the interplay of temperament and attachment in the development of personality and human flourishing.

-• Discover nine Patterns of Developmental Pathways (PDPs) that help illuminate distinct growth-edges for lifelong development.
+• Identify and describe the nine Patterns of Developmental Pathways (PDPs) that help illuminate distinct growth-edges for lifelong development.

 • Outline nine patterns of personality and how these emerge from early temperament and are intensified by non-secure attachment experience.